 - Unit Code & NameCT1722B Critical Thinking for Theology

+This unit introduces students to the foundational skills of critical thinking and writing for use in the study of theology and related disciplines.
 It is designed to equip the student in the evaluation and construction of theological ideas through the appropriation of the principles of logic and reasoning.
 The skills developed will include the analysis and construction of sound arguments, identifying and avoiding logical fallacies, writing with clarity, and distinguishing between weak sense and strong sense critical thinking.